 If Salmon and Cowley are brought up on criminal charges in Willard’s death, they’ll have the right to counsel, a fair trial, and the presumption that they are innocent until proven guilty in a court of law.
 At the core, these are two men who were in the course of protecting the public interest when the death of a suspect occurred.
 How the evidence plays out at the trials that are likely coming will be very interesting to watch.

-If you, or someone you love, face criminal charges, the time to contact an experienced Salt Lake City criminal trial attorney is now.
+If you, or someone you love, face criminal charges, the time to contact an experienced Salt Lake City criminal defense lawyer is now.
 Our lawyers are available around the clock to speak with you privately about your situation.
 We also make jailhouse visits.
 Call today – (801)-895-3143.